singhjyotiraditya/SkyDine/README.md

     ```

 4. Set up environment variables:
-    Create a `.env` file in the `frontend` directory and add the following variables:
+    Create a `.env` file in the `backend` directory and add the following variables:
     ```env
     FRONTEND_URL=http://localhost:3000
     ```